Android 3DS SDK

 )

-Please note that ProgressDialog was depracated in Android API 26 but it is still a requirement of the EMVCo specification and part of the Transaction contract.
+Please note that ProgressDialog was deprecated in Android API 26 but it is still used by the EMVCo specification in the Transaction contract.

 @Throws(InvalidInputException::class, SDKRuntimeException::class)